N=2 Supercomplexification of the Korteweg-de Vries, Sawada-Kotera and Kaup-Kupershmidt Equations: Conclusion

 \section{Conclusion}

-In this paper, the method of the $BN=2$ supercomplexification has been applied to the supersymmetrization of known soliton's equations.
-In that manner, we obtained new supersymmetric KdV equation with its odd bi-hamiltonian and Lax representation.
-Also, the $BN=2$ supercomplexification of the Sawada-Kotera and Kaup-Kupershmidt equations have been discussed.
-The unexpected feature of the supercompexification is appearance of the odd hamiltonians operators and superfermionic conserved currents.
-The $O_2$ invariance of the conserved currents and hamiltonian operators has a special meaning here.
+In this paper, the method of the $BN=2$ supercomplexification has been applied to the supersymmetrization of known soliton equations.
+In that manner, we obtained new supersymmetric KdV equation with its odd bi-Hamiltonian and Lax representation.
+Also, the $BN=2$ supercomplexification of the Sawada-Kotera with its Lax representation and Kaup-Kupershmidt equations have been discussed.
+Unfortunately, we have been not able to find Lax representation for the $BN=2$ Kaup-Kupershmidt equation.
+The unexpected feature of the supercompexification is appearance of the odd Hamiltonians operators and superfermionic conserved currents.
+The $O_2$ invariance of the conserved currents and Hamiltonian operators has a special meaning here.
 It is similar to the invariance of the conserved currents in the complex soliton system.
-For example, plugging the function $u => u+ iv$ to some conserved current $H=H(u,u_x,\dots)$ we obtain $H => H_r + iH_i$ and $H_r$ and $H_i$ is conserved too.
+For example, plugging the function $u => u+ iv$ to some conserved current $H=H(u,u_x,\dots)$ we obtain $H => H_r + iH_i$ where $H_r$ and $H_i$ are conserved too.
 In the $N=2$ supercomplex version if $H$ is conserved then $O_2(H)$ is also conserved.
-It seems, that the supercomplexification is a general method and could be applied to wide classes of integrable equations.
+The supersymmetric Lax operator, which generates the $BN=2$ supercomplex KdV equation, generates also the superfermionic conserved currents.
+The bosonic part of this Lax operator generates the complex KdV equation.
+However, we do not know how it is possible to obtain the conserved currents of complex KdV equation using this operator.
+On the other hand, it seems that the supercomplexification is a general method and could be applied to wide classes of integrable equations.